-Located in Ipoh Garden, and a stones throw away from Wolley Food City, directly behind of Medan Aneka Selera (Tung Koo Thing) for those who know Ipoh; the restaurant was named after the owner, Mr. Zabidin’s nickname (Allongs) and they have been around the neighborhood for almost 15 years ever since they open their restaurant in September 2003, according to Ms. Suzana, the Restaurant Manager.
+Located in Ipoh Garden, and a stones throw away from Wolley Food City, directly behind of Medan Aneka Selera (Tung Koo Thing) for those who know Ipoh.
+Basically, the restaurant was named after the owner, Mr. Zabidin’s nickname (Allongs) and they have been around the neighborhood for almost 15 years ever since they open their restaurant in September 2003, according to Ms. Suzana, the Restaurant Manager.
 However, be warned that their Nasi Lemak sells like a hot cakes and usually finishes before 11.00am every day from Monday to Friday.

-Signature Nasi Lemak Sotong Kering with Telur Goyang
+Signature Nasi Lemak

 Allongs main signature is Nasi Lemak with Sambal Sotong Kering (Dried Octopus) and Telur Goyang (Half friend egg that can move!) but the Telur Goyang is upon request as it is limited.
-Their nasi lemak with sambal sotong kering (dried cuttlefish in spicy chili paste) is a surewin with the breakfast crowd; judging from the constant stream of customers early in the morning, as well as lunch breaks.
-The magic lies in their signature sambal sotong kering; a piquant blend of spicy, sweet and savoury flavours complementing the pieces of chewy, dried cuttlefish.
+Their nasi lemak with sambal sotong kering (dried cuttlefish in spicy chili paste) is a surewin with the breakfast crowd.
+It is due to judging from the constant stream of customers early in the morning, as well as lunch breaks.
+Furthermore, the magic lies in their signature sambal sotong kering; a piquant blend of spicy, sweet and savoury flavours complementing the pieces of chewy, dried cuttlefish.

 Needless to say, it was a rather satisfying breakfast at a reasonable price of RM30.20 for 5 of us.
 The average price of the Nasi Lemak with Telur Goyang is around RM3.00 per serving not counting the flavourful condiments and additions!

 No. 24, Pesara Ipoh 1, Taman Ipoh, 31400 Ipoh, Perak.

-H/P No: +6018 466 6238 (Ms. Suzana)
+018-466 6238 (Ms. Suzana)

-Opens daily from 7.30am-3.00pm (Closed on Friday, Saturday and Public Holiday)
+(Closed on Sunday and Public Holiday)

 NOTE : We do not eat for free, nor were we paid for this review.
 We ordered and paid for everything that we consume.
-This review is a general summary from feedback provided by all members of the M Boutique Family who partook in the Food Review.
+This review is a general summary from feedback by all members of the M Boutique Family who partook in the Food Review.
 If you need to know more about them, don’t forget to pay a visit to their Facebook page.